toberyan/deepin-mcp/README.md

 1. The `MCPClient` class handles the main functionality
 2. The `process_query` method processes queries using the LLM
+3. The `TaskPlanner` class breaks down complex requests into tasks
+4. The main entry point (`main.py`) provides a user-friendly interface
-3. Error handling is implemented throughout for robustness
+5. Error handling is implemented throughout for robustness

 ## Troubleshooting